bigfarts/bn6inspector/README.md

 1. Download the latest binary release from https://github.com/bigfarts/bn6inspector/releases (or just build it yourself.)

+1. Start `bn6inspector`.
+It should indicate it's listening on http://localhost:9999.

 1. Run `lua/bn6debug_vbarr.lua`.

 1. Go to http://localhost:9999 and you should see live updates.